ibm-cloud-docs/account/enterprise-create.md

 {: #create-next-steps}

 Build out your enterprise structure by adding more existing accounts or creating new accounts within your enterprise.
 For more information, see [Adding accounts to your enterprise](/docs/account?topic=account-enterprise-add).

+You can also invite additional users to the enterprise account so that they can help manage the enterprise.
+For example, you might want to invite a financial officer to manage billing and track usage costs, and invite department leads to administer accounts.
+See [Inviting users](/docs/iam?topic=iam-iamuserinv) for more information about how to invite users.